sav-che/TL-2/Authors/Richard, Olivier Jules {std. O.J. Rich.}.md

-> [!cite] BHL link: this entry starts at [page 767](https://www.biodiversitylibrary.org/item/103624#page/781/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 767](https://www.biodiversitylibrary.org/page/33190238) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Richard, Olivier Jules (1836-1896), French lichenologist; studied law in Paris; stationed as magistrate in various towns in Western France; "procureur de la république" at Marennes 1873-1876, at La Roche-sur-Yon 1876-1885, at Poitiers from 1885-1891; outspoken adversary of the Schwendener theory of lichenisation. (*O.J.
-Rich.*).
+Richard, Olivier Jules (1836-1896), French lichenologist; studied law in Paris; stationed as magistrate in various towns in Western France; "procureur de la république" at Marennes 1873-1876, at La Roche-sur-Yon 1876-1885, at Poitiers from 1885-1891; outspoken adversary of the Schwendener theory of lichenisation.
+**Abbreviated name**: *O.J.
+Rich.*

 #### Herbarium and types